-9.6 Written Notice Delivery.
-Any notice required or permitted to be given under this OCC by one party to the other party shall be in writing and shall be given and deemed to have been given immediately if delivered in person to the recipient's address set forth in this subsection, or on the date shown on the certificate of receipt if placed in the United States mail, postage prepaid, by registered or certified mail with return receipt requested, addressed to the receiving party at the address hereinafter specified.

-9.6.1 Outside Counsel's Address.
+- 8.6 Written Notice Delivery.
+Any notice required or permitted to be given under this OCC by one Party to the other Party shall be in writing.
+Such notice shall be, (i) deemed to have been given immediately if delivered in person to the recipient's address set forth in this Subsection; (ii) two business days from the date shown it was sent by express or priority commercial package delivery service; or (iii) if sent through the United States Postal Service (postage prepaid) by registered or certified mail with return receipt requested on the date of the USPS certificate of receipt. - 8.6.1 Outside Counsel's Address.
 The address for Outside Counsel for all purposes under this OCC and for all notices hereunder shall be:

-9.6.2 OAG's and Agency's Addresses.
-The addresses for the OAG and Agency for all purposes under this OCC, except as provided by Subsection 6.4, and for all notices hereunder shall be:
+8.6.2 OAG's and Agency's Addresses.
+The addition of the OAG and Agency for all purposes under this OCC, except as provided by Subsection 6. and for all notices hereunder shall be: